 unemployment rate that rose in December."

 Additionally, pessimism about respondents' local economies is at the

-cent last month and 59 per cent in September 2010.
+percent last month and 59 percent in September 2010.

 The findings from the new survey were not uniformly positive.
 While the